23rd July, 2025

 No Injuries, No Health And Safety Problems!?

 It's been over a year since the last injury in your workplace.
-But just because you haven't had any accidents, doesn't mean you are safe or that your health and safety performance is good.
+But just because you haven't had any accidents doesn't mean you are safe or that your health and safety performance is good.
 Your accident reporting system might just be hiding the truth.
 No injuries, no problems!?
 Don't count on it.

 No Injuries, No Health And Safety Problems!? header image

-You may be familiar with the X days since signs.
-X days since the last accident, X days without an injury, X days since a reportable incident, etc. These health and safety signs are often displayed in workplaces as a safety badge of honour.
+These health and safety signs are often displayed in workplaces as a safety badge of honour.
 They are also used as an incentive.
-A common goal to get everyone to work together to keep that number rising, and beat your last accident free streak.
-And avoiding injuries is something to be proud of, of course.
+A common goal is to get everyone to work together to keep that number rising and beat your last accident-free streak.

 You might have also seen these signs in TV shows and films, and they are often used as a parody for a workplace with poor health and safety standards, and it's either used ironically or the sign has to be frequently reset.

-There's nothing wrong with the idea behind the sign, or being proud of the time you have been accident-free.
+There's nothing wrong with the idea behind the signs, or being proud of the time you have been accident-free.
 The problem comes when you use reported injuries as your only health and safety performance indicator.

 calendar

-The numbers of reported accidents and injuries are relatively low in most companies.
-Unless you employ thousands of people, accidents just are not going to happen that frequently.
 Because of this, your accident statistics produce a low amount of data, and therefore a limited amount of information.
 It can't reliably be used, by itself, to measure your health and safety performance.

 Even if you have really poor health and safety standards, your workers will try not to get hurt.
 And they may succeed, for a time, despite the hazards and risks they face.